kon-f/Multilingual_Story_Reader_Android_App/README.md

 ## 🧰 Building the Project Locally

-To successfully build and run the project on your machine the appropriate Firebase collection is necessary.
+To successfully build and run the project on your machine the appropriate Firebase collections are necessary.
 To run the app:

 1. Install Android Studio with the latest SDK tools.